TypeRocket/docs/v5/composer-install.md

 #### PHP Server

 Optionally, if you do not have a web server configured, you can use the built-in TypeRocket PHP server on your local machine to view your WordPress site.
-From the command line, navigate to the `typerocket/wordpress` folder and run the following command:

 ```
-php -S localhost:8888 ../server.php
+php -S localhost:8888 -t wordpress server.php
 ```

 In your browser, visit `localhost:8888` to view the WordPress install page.